Alex-Merkel/Blackjack/README.md

 ### Bug Reports:

-If you stumble upon a bug, I'd love to hear about it!
+If you stumble upon a bug, I would love to hear about it!
 Please open an issue and include detailed steps to help me reproduce the bug.
 Your input is incredibly valuable in improving this application.

 ### Feature Suggestions: